MicrosoftDocs/power-automate-docs/articles/minit/process-mining-simulations-scenario.md

 1. In the **Arrival time** section, define the settings that determine the arrival of cases in simulation.
     - In the **Instances** field, select the instance number.
     - In the **Scenario start at** field, select the date on the calendar to represent when the simulation scenario starts.
     - In the **Exclude at the start** and **Exclude from the end** fields, select the up or down arrow to exclude cases from the start and end of simulation when there's increasing and decreasing inflow of new cases.
-Exclusions filter out periods when there's no full workload or inflow from the simulation results.
+Exclusions filter out periods when there's no full workload or inflow from the simulated cases.

 1. (Optional) In the **Timetables/Work schedules** section, select **Add new timetable** to add new timetables for working hours.
 These timetables can be assigned to Resources used in the simulation.
 1. In the **Resources** group, add resources to the simulation scenario by following the instructions in the [Manage the workforce](#manage-the-workforce) section.